Bazz-B/PowerBi-DataSurvey/README.md

 1. Prepare data for modelling

      * Ensure the column headers and data type are accurate.
      * Create Average Salary using custom column to calculate the average salary of survey takers.

 2. Model and enhance data for analysis

      * Enhance the dataset for more effective analysis.

-3. Analyze Surveyer Data
+3. Analyze Survey Data

      * Create a Card visualization to display the total number of survey participants and their average age.
      * Develop a Treemap to illustrate the distribution of survey participants by country.